mwanjiru12/code-challenge-week-2/README.md

 ## Installations
 Git Clone https://github.com/mwanjiru12/code-challenge-week-2
-To use these programs, you will need a JavaScript environment, such as a web browser or Node.js.
+<br />To use these programs, you will need a JavaScript environment, such as a web browser or Node.js.

 ## Usage
 To use a web browser, copy and paste the code into a .js file, and then include it in an HTML file using the <script> tag. <br />